sxiii/awesome-cryptoblogs/README.md

 Commun.com | Yet another RU-community, but this one is EOS-based, closed in 2020 |
 VIT | Vice Industry Token was a steemit-based video porn hosting website | VIT

+### Comments welcome
+Please feel free to add your favourite or any other cryptoblogging, video, audio, books, films, arts related crypto platoform via either "Issues" or "Pull Request".

+### To-do list
+Add a script that allows users to fetch current monthly visitors to these cryptoblogs and see the approximate audience of them.